 Syncthing¶

-It synchronizes files between two or more computers in real time, safely and securely.
+Syncthing is a continuous, decentralized file synchronization program.
+It allows you to synchronize files between two or more computers in real time, safely and securely, without relying on a central server or cloud provider.

 When to use it¶